ammargrowme/asana-notification/README.md

 python asana-notification.py --run-now
 ```

 The script will continue running and schedule itself every Monday.
-Visit `http://localhost:8080/run` to trigger it manually.
+Visit `http://localhost:8080/` for a help page or `http://localhost:8080/run` to trigger it manually.

 ### Docker